FarhanDipto/Throttle-And-Thermo/README.md

 curl -X GET "http://localhost:8081/weather?city=Dhaka" -H "X-API-Key: my-key"
 ```

-Replace `"Dhaka"` with any supported city:
+Replace `"Dhaka"` with any famous cities.

-- Dhaka
-- Tokyo
-- London
-- Paris
-- New York
-- Delhi

 If the city is not passed:

 ```
 City is required as query param, e.g., ?city=Dhaka